akash02ab/akash02ab/README.md

 ## About me:

 -   🔭 I’m currently working as a Frontend developer
--   🌱 I’m currently learning NextJs
+-   🌱 I like to contribute on Open-source projects
 -   👯 I’m looking to collaborate on Javascript projects
 -   🤔 I’m looking for help with modern NodeJS development
 -   💬 Ask me about anything
--   📫 How to reach me: [LinkedIn](linkedin.com/in/akash-banchhor-250639218)
+-   📫 View my Experience and Projects: [Portfolio](https://akashbanchhor.netlify.app/")
 -   ⚡ Fun fact: I'm a Potterhead

 ## Languages and Tools: